Stephen P. Davis, Phd Email & Phone Number

 Research and fact-checking based on correspondence with readers (via phone calls, emails, and letters) regarding errors and outdated material.
 The work required basic research via libraries, online sources, and personal contacts, as well as the review and revision of articles, maps, scientific illustrations, and artwork.
 Editorial C&R research included, but was not limited to, entries on the Armenian Massacres, fuzzy logic, Ceuta, astronomy, Earth’s atmospheric “budget” for solar radiation, the elevation of Mount Everest, U.S. casualties in the Civil War and the World Wars, the lengths of major world rivers, excavations at Pompeii, the valence of atoms, polar exploration, plate tectonics, and the legend of “Caligula’s horse.”I began my Britannica career as a new hire in the Correspondence & Research Department under the experienced and inspired management of Helen Carlock.
 It was a dream come true for a student of the liberal arts, and thanks to the opportunity to revise articles on history, chemistry, world geography, physics, the solar radiation budget, musical instruments, Caligula's horse, and a host of other topics, I became a dedicated encyclopedist.
 Amid a whirlwind of change within the industry, I also participated (in various small ways) in the early adventures of Britannica Online.

-Stephen P. Davis, Phd Skills
+Stephen P. Davis, Phd education

-Frequently Asked Questions about Stephen P. Davis, Phd
+Frequently asked questions about Stephen P. Davis, Phd

 What company does Stephen P. Davis, Phd work for?

-Stephen P. Davis, Phd works for College Of Integrative Sciences And Arts At Arizona State University
+Stephen P. Davis, Phd works for College of Integrative Sciences and Arts at Arizona State University.

 What is Stephen P. Davis, Phd's email address?